Harrodsburg, Indiana: Geography

+Harrodsburg is located in southern Monroe County.
+It is bordered to the east by Indiana State Road 37, which leads north 12 mi to Bloomington, the county seat, and south 12 mi to Bedford.

+According to the U.S. Census Bureau, the Harrodsburg CDP has a total area of 4.35 sqmi, of which 0.04 sqmi, or 0.83%, are water.
+The town is drained by Clear Creek, a southeast-flowing tributary of Salt Creek, which continues south to the East Fork of the White River near Bedford.

 Harrodsburg Community Center

 The Harrodsburg Community Building, built in 1992, is a central site for community events and public meetings.
 It also serves as a polling place for the Clear Creek 3 precinct.
 Funds to maintain the center are raised in part from the annual Heritage Days Festival.

 Attractions and community events

 Harrodsburg Heritage Days Festival is a free-admission event held annually in May.

 From 1981 to 2013, the Harrodsburg Haunted House was a popular attraction in Monroe County, running weekends throughout October.
 Clear Creek Township Trustee Thelma Kelley Jeffries attributed the closing to increasing "government and state permits and laws" required for operation.